 Virtual reality in the classroom

-The 'Virtual reality in the classroom' (5 mins 01 sec) journey at Cecil Hills High School takes the students on virtual excursions that enhance their learning.
+Cecil Hills High School takes the students on virtual excursions to engage and enhance their learning.

 Location: Spencer Rd, Cecil Hills